-When taking the TOEFL, please enter the appropriate Five Branches University assigned code on the Score Report Request Form, as indicated below:
+When taking the TOEFL, please enter the appropriate Five Branches University assigned code on the Score Report Request Form:

-• Santa Cruz campus assigned code: 4459

-San Jose campus assigned code: 5881
+Santa Cruz campus code: 4459 San Jose campus code: 5881

-- 2. Financial Statement.
+Financial Statement

 A Financial Statement, certified by a financial institution, verifying the availability of at least \$35,000 in U.S. dollars.
 This amount should cover your education and living expenses for one academic year.
-If you need the university to issue an F-2 I-20 for your dependents, you will need to calculate an additional \$4000 for each dependent.
+If you need the university to issue an I-20 for your dependents, you will need to calculate an additional \$5,000 for each dependent.
 In addition, you may want to consider having additional funds for off-campus months and miscellaneous expenses.
 We recommend having approximately \$7,000 for this purpose.
-If your tuition or living expenses are going to be partially or fully paid by a sponsor, the Financial Statement must be signed by your sponsor, stating they assume financial responsibility for the designated amount. - 3.
-Health Insurance.
+If your tuition or living expenses are going to be partially or fully paid by a sponsor, the Financial Statement must be signed by your sponsor, stating they assume financial responsibility for the designated amount.

+Health Insurance

 International students must provide proof of health insurance coverage prior to student registration.
-Due to the high costs of medical insurance in the United States, it may be advantageous to purchase health insurance coverage in your home country.
+Due to the high costs of medical insurance in the United States it may be advantageous to purchase health insurance coverage in your home country.
 We recommend you purchase a healthcare policy for yourself and any dependents, with a minimum coverage of 250,000 per incident, and a deductible of no more than \$500 per person, per year.

-Prior to your arrival in the United States, we recommend that you obtain medical records for you and your dependents from your primary physician.
+Prior to your arrival into the United States we recommend you obtain from your primary physician, medical records for you and your dependents.
 These should include a medical history describing previous illnesses, surgeries, and records of all immunizations, including those received in childhood.
-In addition, since dental costs in the United States tend to be considerably higher than in most other countries, you are advised to have any necessary dental work completed in your home country prior to your arrival in the U.S.
+In addition, since dental costs in the United States tend to be considerably higher than most other countries, you are advised to have any necessary dental work completed in your home country prior to your arrival in the U.S.